 In cooperation with Case Western University and Penn State University; engineering; in cooperation with approved hospitals: medical technology.

-Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Medical Technology, Associate of Arts, Associate of Science, Master of Business Administration, Master of Music Education, Master of Science Education, Doctorate of Physical Therapy.
+Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Science in Chemistry, Bachelor of Science in Medical Technology, Master of Business Administration, Master of Music Education, Master of Science Education, Doctorate of Physical Therapy.

 Lebanon Valley College and the United Methodist Church